OCA/e-commerce/website_sale_wishlist/README.rst

 #.
 Go to `your shop </shop>`_.
 #.
 Press on the heart icon for any product.
 #.
 You have now the top *My Wishlist* menu.
+#.
+Clicking on it, you go to a filtered view of your shop with only the
+   wishlisted elements on it.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot